us expat tax guide – united kingdom

 - Foreign Tax Credit (FTC): This method is generally more beneficial for US expats in the UK.
 The FTC allows you to offset the taxes paid to the UK against your US tax liability.
 Since the UK has higher tax rates, the FTC usually results in a zero or negative US tax liability, effectively meaning you do not owe additional US taxes on your UK income.

-Why is filing for the Foreign Tax Credit better than the Foreign Earned Income Exclusion?
+Why choose the Foreign Tax Credit over the FEIE?

 The Foreign Tax Credit (FTC) is often better than the Foreign Earned Income Exclusion (FEIE) for several reasons: